How to Achieve Accurate Identity Matching without the Sweat Equity

 - Ignore the 30% of matches that should be made and treat them all as non-matches.
 BUT, this excessive number of “false negatives” leaves your systems riddled with duplicates.

 - Commit to sweat equity.
-Muster together a data stewardship team that will go through the queue of potential matches one by one, potentially taking years and costing many hundreds of thousands of dollars in operational expenses.
+Muster together a team of data stewards or health information management (HIM) staff—a team that will go through the queue of potential matches one by one, potentially taking years and costing many hundreds of thousands of dollars in operational expenses.
 For example, faced with 500,000 matchable record pairs, a typical MDM implementation will automatically find 350,000—leaving the other 150,000 in a queue of potential matches that will take 4 full time employees 2 years to resolve.

-So while many DQ, MDM, and MPI solutions claim much higher match accuracy rates, their dirty little secret is that these higher rates require you to be ok with (1) having a lot of false positives and mushing together records about different people, (2) having a lot of false negatives and creating duplicate records of the same person, or (3) getting nice and sweaty for a year or more.
+So while many MDM and MPI solutions claim much higher match accuracy rates, their dirty little secret is that these higher rates require you to be ok with (1) having a lot of false positives and incorrectly merging together records for different people, (2) having a lot of false negatives and having excessively high duplicate rates, often 20% or higher, or (3) getting nice and sweaty for a year or more.

 Why do current matching solutions require so much sweat equity?

 Current state-of-the-art matching solutions use deterministic or probabilistic algorithms to match two customer or patient records together.
 These algorithms match two records by comparing them directly to each other.
-If the identity data between the two records is close, then a match is made.
-This identity data includes attributes like name, address, birthdate, and social security number.
+If the demographic data between the two records is close, then a match is made.
+This demographic data includes attributes like name, address, birthdate, and social security number.

-This means that the identity data in two records that should match to the same person is often very different.
+This means that the demographic data in two records that belong to the same person is often very different.
 In one record, the address might be old; in another, the last name might be misspelled and the SSN might be missing.
 Both records refer to the same person, but the task of matching those records—automatically and with a high degree of confidence—just got a lot harder for an algorithm.

 A better way to match that doesn’t require the sweat equity

 Traditional matching solutions may quote impressive statistics about match rates and numbers of false positives and false negatives, but these statistics hinge on the assumption that you will invest the time and money to manually review a large portion of your data.
-(I’ll discuss more of the math behind these “impressive” statistics in my next blog post.)
-On the other hand, the Verato approach uses a fast and easy cloud-based platform to automatically find 98% of the actual matching duplicate records within a dataset.
+On the other hand, Verato Referential Matching automatically finds 98% of duplicate records within a dataset, and can even find 50-75% of the toughest matches that MDM and MPI technologies flag as “suspect duplicates” requiring manual review.